Ferritin Quantitative Test

 The ALL NEW FLI-100 Analyser represents an elevated standard at Biotime, in pursuing simplicity, quality assurance, and data security for healthcare organizations.
 Designed for quantitative in vitro assay determinations, the Biotime FLI-100 analyser was purposefully built to support immunoassay analysis for a broad range of applications – from biomarker work to infectious disease testing.
 The analyser’s immunofluorescence technology yields high sensitivity, reliable, and reproducible results for convenient point-of-care diagnostic testing on one device with a small footprint.

-h-FABP Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the heart-type fatty acid binding protein (h-FABP) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants and venous whole blood samples, mainly used for auxiliary diagnosis of cardiac diseases.
+Myo Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the myoglobin (Myo) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants and venous whole blood, mainly used for auxiliary diagnosis of cardiac diseases.

 Leave A Message